 - Working from a home office, coffee shop, or at a nearby co-working space (where, even then, many of those people may remain strangers)

-- Communicating usually through chat, where discerning context is difficult without non-verbal cues
+- Communicating usually through chat, where understanding context is difficult without non-verbal cues

 - Only interacting with others face-to-face over video